kraakenstuff/Hands-of-Svarog/README.md

  As for the functionality, you set levels for your 4 inputs.
 Then you can pan group A (inputs 1 and 2) and group B (inputs 3 and 4)

+Note: I wanted panel for this module to include a mixture of Slavic mythology and heavy metal (yeah, why not).
+But after I made the panel, friends suggested that some symbols ("kolovrat" - a wheel looking one) look like nazi symbols, so I made the (official) panel that is clean and acceptable for all (panel1.png).
+However, I included the original design here as well (panel.png), without making panel files (in case you find it cool, non-offensive and you make panels for yourself).